udaraks/Examination-Task-Handling-System/README.md

 Copying System files
 ====================

-All the system files are inside “System\ETHS”.
+All the system files are inside “ETHS”.
 This folder should be copied to the document directory of the Apache server. i.e.‘htdocs’ folder in Apache installation path.